Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Proofs about Brouwer Trees

-To start with, we need to prove that the point constructors of $\brouwer$ are distinguishable, e.g.\ that we have $\neg (\bzero = \bsuc \, x)$ --- point constructors are not always distinct in the presence of path constructors.
+\begin{lemma} The constructors of $\brouwer$ are distinguishable, i.e.\ one can construct proofs of $\bzero \neq \bsuc \, x$, $\bzero \neq \blimit \, f$, and $\bsuc \, x \neq \blimit \, f$. \end{lemma} \begin{proof} Point constructors are not always distinct in the presence of path constructors.
 Nevertheless, this is fairly simple in our case, as the path constructor $\bbisim$ only equates limits, and the standard strategy of simply defining distinguishing families such as $\isZero : \brouwer \to \Prop$ works.
 Setting

 means the proof obligations for the path constructors ($\bbisim$ and the truncation constructor) are trivial.
 Now if $\bzero = \bsuc \, x$, since $\isZero \; \bzero$ is inhabited, $\isZero\, (\bsuc \, x) \equiv \Empty$ must be as well --- a contradiction, which shows $\neg (\bzero = \bsuc \, x)$.